manelpuig/rUBot_mecanum_ws/Documentation/06_Project_based_Object_Recognition.md

 * Start the navigation stack.
 * Get the coordinates of all the traffic sign using Rviz.
 * Write a Python node with the folowing behaviour:
-	* Lacalize the robot in the starting POSE
+	* Localize the robot in the starting POSE
    - Define a goal and start the movement to the defined goal
-   - If you find a traffic sign execute the corresponding movement when you are close (aroud 30cm) to the sign.
+   - If you find a traffic sign execute the corresponding movement when you are close (i.e. aroud 30cm) to the sign.
 This movement has to be:
       - Stop: publish a Twist message (0,0,0,0,0,0)
       - Give_Way: publish a Twist message (0,0,0,0,0,0) during 5 seconds
       - Turn_Right: publish a Twist message (0,0,0,0,0,-wz)